ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/06-recurrence-relations.md

 re-deriving the solution for the recurrence.

 ::: topic
-#### Example: Using the Master Theorem
+#### Example: Using the master theorem

-Apply the Master Theorem to solve
+Apply the master theorem to solve
 $T(n) = 3T(n/5) + 8n^2$.

 Because $a=3$, $b=5$, $c=8$, and $k=2$, we find that $3<5^2$.
 Applying